North Hobart Oval: Other notable events

 North Hobart Oval has hosted numerous other events throughout its long history.
-Cricket, Association football (soccer), ANZAC Day sports events and athletics have all been staged there at various times.
-An Australian XI played an association football friendly against Hungarian club Ferencvárosi TC in 1957, and two world records were established at North Hobart in athletics when Betty Cuthbert set a new world record for the 220-yard sprint on 7 March 1960 and Ron Clarke knocked off Vladimir Kuts (USSR) 5000m record on 16 January 1965.
+Cricket, Association football (soccer), Rugby League, Rugby Union, Anzac Day sports events and athletics have all been staged there at various times.
+An Australian XI played an association football friendly against Hungarian club Ferencvárosi TC in 1957, and two world records were established at North Hobart in athletics when Betty Cuthbert set a new world record for the 220-yard sprint on 7 March 1960 and Ron Clarke beat Vladimir Kuts 5000 metres record on 16 January 1965.

 In 1959 a Billy Graham crusade set an all-time attendance record for the ground with a crowd in excess of 25,000 attending, and in 1987, thousands attended a Military Tattoo at the ground.
-From (2012-2017) The Melbourne Storm hosted 1 NRL Home Match.
+A NRL match between the Melbourne Storm and the Brisbane Broncos was played at the ground in 2012.
+A Super Rugby Pacific match between the New South Wales Waratahs and the Melbourne Rebels was played at the ground in 2013.